How To Create An Amazing App Icon

 The Snapchat app icon is a great example of an app icon with a simple color palette and design.

+It’s a simple design with rounded corners.
 You can see that the two main colors are white and yellow, and the designer used a black border around the white ghost to make it stand out even more.
+It’s instantly recognizable from other icons on the home screen.
+So not only will it get the user’s attention in the app store, but it will also increase opens.
 And there’s not a lot going on in the design – it’s just a ghost on a plain background.
 That’s about as simple as it gets!

 If you look through the app store, you might also notice that many app icons tend to have similar appearances.
 A recent study by Appbot revealed that many of the most popular apps have icons that share similar colorways.